 This region covers 260 square miles and comprises distinct urban and rural-agricultural areas in the downstream area of the San Joaquin River Basin.
 The region extends along the mainstem of the San Joaquin River from the Stanislaus River to Bear Creek.
 Approximately 25 percent of the land use acreage in the region is urban, and 75 percent is rural.
 The San Joaquin Area Flood Control Agency's (SJAFCA's) jurisdiction encompasses the entire region.
-SJAFCA's mission is to reduce and manage flood risk, primarily in the urban and urbanizing areas of the region for its member agencies: the City of Stockton; City of Lathrop; City of Manteca; and, San Joaquin County (urban areas only).
+SJAFCA's mission is to reduce and manage flood risk.
+SJAFCA, in some cases, will lead projects and programs but will also serve to support other agencies that deliver flood risk management services.
 The region has an urban population of approximately 400,000.
-The remaining area of the region is primarily rural, with flood management facilities maintained by 29 reclamation districts and by the San Joaquin County Flood Control and Water Conservation District.
+The remaining area of the region is primarily rural, with flood management facilities maintained by 29 reclamation districts (RDs) and by the San Joaquin County Flood Control and Water Conservation District.
+A large portion of the Lower San Joaquin River-Delta South region is designated as disadvantaged communities or severely disadvantaged communities.
 The region covers traditional Tribal territories of the Northern Valley Yokuts and the Miwok.